textually-app/meta/IDEAS.md

 - a streamlined theme that fit the tone of the site
 - strong community guidelines and norms (e.g. using tags and authentic IDs)
+- possibly tweak an open source client app like [Ice Cubes][ice-cubes-app] to
+   - better show the profiles,
+   - allow for sub-groups based on tags,
+    - disable or enable different counts to guide behaviour
 - possibly even single-sign-on to something like Signal for genuine encrypted conversations